Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-After the pilgrimage, Kazu-san (the man holding the microphone) suggested we hold a Japanese-Chinese debriefing session at the Citizen's Bookstore.
+After the peace walk, Kazu-san (the man holding the microphone) suggested we hold a Japanese-Chinese debriefing session at Citizen Bookstore.

 Kazu-san was born in Japan, grew up in China, and currently lives in Taiwan.
-He interpreted from Chinese to Japanese during the march.
+He interpreted from Chinese to Japanese during the peace walk.

-It was a wonderful event, and I'm sure people will not accept the Okinawan (Japanese) peace movement if it simply imposes its own sense of justice on others, saying things like "non-violence" or "Taiwan should talk to China" without understanding their historical context.
+It was a wonderful event, and I'm sure people will not accept the Okinawan and Japanese peace movement if it simply imposes its own sense of justice on others, saying things like "non-violence" or "Taiwan should talk to China" without understanding their historical context.

 I hope this gathering will serve as an opportunity for Taiwan, Okinawa, and Japan, islands so close yet so far, to get to know each other better.
 Thank you, Kazu-san.